 Port Washington / Cow Neck schools

 In 1748, the first school teacher arrived in Cow Neck, which the Port Washington peninsula was called prior to 1859, .
-He answered an ad placed in the New York Mercury which read,
+He had answered an advertisement placed in the New York Mercury which read,

 “Thomas Dodge and Petrus Onderdonk want a man well qualified